Notes on the data: Income support

 The data show a number of areas as having proportions in excess of 100 per cent: these are clearly not accurate.
 The reason for this is not clear, although it may be the result of the address of the pension recipient data being a postcode which is not allocated to the correct small geographical area by the correspondence files available; it may also reflect inaccuracies in the denominator (the population of pensionable age), as population estimates at the small area level for age groups can be unreliable, in particular where the populations are small.
 It also indicates that it is possible that percentages of less than 100 per cent may also be overstated.

-The ‘Unknown’ data are calculated from the difference between the sum of the PHA or LGA data to the State/Territory totals, and include the sum of these confidentialised data.
+State and territory totals were also provided in the source data.
+Data in the ‘Unknown’ data row in the Excel data workbooks are calculated from the difference between the sum of the PHA data and the State/Territory totals and include the sum of these suppressed SA2 cells.

-Numerator: People in receipt of an Age Pension from the Department of Human Services
+Numerator: People in receipt of an Age Pension from Centrelink at June 2021